 I recently interviewed Steven Weisman about scams aimed at seniors for my podcast, AskHarry.
-Steve is of counsel to our firm is an expert on how you can protect yourself from scams.
-His motto, at least in terms of scams, both on line and off: "Things aren't as bas as you think, they are far worse . . ."
+Steve is of counsel to our firm and is an expert on how you can protect yourself from scams.
+His motto, at least in terms of scams, both online and off: "Things aren't as bad as you think, they are far worse . . ."
 I strongly recommend his website, Scamicide.com, where he reports on scams occurring nationwide.

 Jeremy observed what I had done and asked, "Why did you do that, Dad?"
 Of course, then I realized that I had been scammed.
 I immediately called my credit card company to cancel the card before any mysterious charges showed up.
 So nothing bad happened, except that I had to memorize a new credit card number.

-The moral of this story, other than to keep a teenager around at all times: Be very careful when anyone reaches out to you by telephone or on-line.
+The moral of this story, other than to keep a teenager around at all times: Be very careful when anyone reaches out to you by phone or online.
 As Steve Weisman says, how do you know that anyone calling from the Social Security Administration or the IRS is a hoax?
 Because the SSA and the IRS don't call anyone.